About SEE Turtles

 SEE Turtles protect endangered sea turtles throughout Latin America and the world by supporting community-based conservation efforts.
-Our Billion Baby Turtles program provides support for important turtle nesting beaches.
+Our Billion Baby Turtles program provides support for important turtle nesting beaches and has helped save more than 1 million hatchlings.
 Too Rare To Wear is a campaign working to end the demand for turtleshell products.
 Our conservation trips provide volunteer and financial support for conservation efforts and our school programs help teachers and students learn about these incredible animals and how to protect them.

 SEE TURTLES PROGRAMS:

 Since our launch, we have helped save sea turtles in many different ways:

 - Billion Baby Turtles has saved more than 1 million turtle hatchlings at conservation projects across Latin America.

 - More than 1,200 people have visited turtle projects, supporting conservation and local communities.

 - We have generated more than US $1 Million in benefits for turtle conservation and local communities through tours, donations, and in-kind services.

 - More than 500 volunteers have completed more than 4,000 work shifts at turtle projects.

 - We have reached more than 10,000 students across the US and Latin America with our educational programs.

 - Our educational workshops have trained more than 100 teachers and community leaders on sea turtle educational techniques and we have funded field trips for more than 2,000 students living near turtle nesting beaches.